What is the Voluntary Attending Physicians (VAP) Program?

 How do I obtain an application for enrollment in the VAP Program?

-Go to the website www.hicgroup.com.
-At the top of the screen, click on “Insurance” and download the Voluntary Attending Physician application.
-Complete the application and attach a copy of your New York State license and declaration pages (primary and excess) from your current insurer.
+To enroll in the VAP program visit our enrollment page.
+Download and complete the Application for Professional Liability Coverage and attach a copy of your New York State license and declaration pages (primary and excess) from your current insurer.

 How long does it take to place the coverage?